taesoosong/taesoosong.github.io/_pages/research.md

 - Chapple, K. & **Song, T.** ["Can New Housing Supply Mitigate Displacement and Exclusion?
 Evidence from Los Angeles and San Francisco."](https://doi.org/10.1080/01944363.2024.2319293) _Journal of the American Planning Association 91_(1), 1-15.
   - Blog Post ([_Housing Matters_](https://housingmatters.urban.org/research-summary/does-new-housing-supply-affect-displacement) at Urban Institute)
   - Video Explainer ([_Urban Displacement Project_](https://www.youtube.com/watch?v=dsWAfFNVPTY))
 - Davis, J., **Song, T.** & Chapple, K. "How Does Upzoning Impact Residential Mobility Among Low-Income Households?
-Evidence from New York City."
+Evidence from New York City." _Revised and resubmitted to a journal_.

 ### Gentrification and Neighborhood Change

 For decades, scholars have debated how gentrification unfolds and whether it leads to the displacement of vulnerable groups.
 Yet quantitative and qualitative evidence often diverge, largely due to challenges in measuring displacement with existing data.
 Drawing on new data sources and improved measurement strategies, my research reveals the exclusionary effects of gentrification on low-income renters.
 It also highlights apartment turnover—particularly sales to investor buyers—as a key but underexamined mechanism driving neighborhood change and displacement in heated housing markets.

 - **Song, T.** & Chapple, K. ["Does Gentrification Constrain Housing Markets for Low-income Households?
 Evidence from Household Residential Mobility in the New York and San Francisco Metropolitan Areas."](https://doi.org/10.1177/00420980241244699) _Urban Studies 61_(13), 2603-2622.
 - Reid, C. & **Song, T.** "Does Apartment Flipping Fuel Residential Displacement?
-Insights from Assessor and Mobility Data."
+Insights from Assessor and Mobility Data." _Revised and resubmitted to a journal_.

 ### Big Data Analysis